-Over the stile and along the path to the characterful and rustic John's Hut.
+Follow the path around the millpond to the characterful and rustic John's Hut.
 Sitting in its own paddock by the millpond it is the larger of the two glamping accommodations (17x6ft), and comfortably equipped for a longer stay.
-A small double bed, tucked away at the end of the hut, has a supportive mattress and dressed in a pretty pink cotton ticking with an all season hypoallergenic duvet made from 100% grade A long-fibre Mulberry silk.
+A small double bed, tucked away at the end of the hut, has a supportive mattress and is dressed in a pretty pink cotton ticking with an all season hypoallergenic duvet made from 100% grade A long-fibre Mulberry silk.
 The blue Hungarian dresser is thoughtfully stocked with all you need; a trug of cutlery, crockery, glasses, utensils, kettle and toaster.
-Wood is provided for the small Salamander stove that keeps your evenings toasty warm ... in the mornings throw open the stable door and watch the millpond's ducks.
+A basket of wood is provided for the small Salamander stove that keeps your evenings toasty warm ... in the mornings throw open the stable door and watch the millpond's ducks.
 Later, sit at the pine table overlooking the chestnut tree with a pot of tea, a slice of homemade cake and a board game taken from the wooden box.

 What else?
 There is a fire pit, with a tripod grill.
+Fire wood is provided.
 A Rocket stove is available to borrow, small pieces of wood have to be chopped and will be charged at £5 a bucket.
 Under the hut you will find a 'belly box' with rugs and blankets, as well as a selection of fireside cooking equipment.
-Why not enjoy sizzling some sausages and enjoy a glass of wine whilst chasing stars under our exceptionally dark night skies!
-Through the gate and under the trees by the millpond is a table and chairs as well as a relaxing hammock chair and in the summer an antique day bed.
-Less than two minutes from the hut is a bright and clean washroom situated in the mill yard with a flushing loo and hot shower solely for your use.
+Why not enjoy sizzling some sausages and a glass of wine whilst chasing stars under our exceptionally dark night skies!
+Through the gate and under the trees by the millpond is a table and chairs as well as relaxing hammocks and in the summer an antique day bed.
+Less than two minutes from the hut, situated in the mill yard, is a bright and clean washroom with a flushing loo and hot shower solely for your use.
 Bath towels and linen are provided.
-For each night booked two buckets of wood are provided for the fire pit.
-Enough wood, cut into small pieces, for the stove is provided for your stay.
-Additional wood is available.

 why not cook BREAKFAST?